 You can apply for a single farm exemption by contacting the Rates Unit.
 The closing date for single farm exemption is 31 January each year.

 Kerbside waste collection is one of the vital services provided by all local councils.
-In the Shire of Campaspe, there are four components to the waste charge, which forms part of your rates bill.
+Campaspe Shire Council has four components to the waste charge, which forms part of your rates bill.